Weather Section | Mobile App Design for Environmental Monitoring

 When users open the "Alerts" page from the navigation drawer, they are met with a card listing their “Locations” pages.
 After selecting a page, the environmental parameters for that area are organized into two categories: “General Weather” and “Natural Disasters.”
 Alerts via “Push Notifications,” “SMS,” and “Emails” can be toggled for each environmental parameter within their respective pages.
 While push notifications are managed directly within the app, the “SMS” and “Emails” options require users to provide a phone number or email address through the “Profile” page under “Settings” in the navigation drawer.

-Configuring alerts in Weather Section
+Configuring alerts

 When a significant change is detected for an active environmental parameter, Weather Section promptly notifies users through their selected alert channels.
 Upon opening the app for the first time after a hazard alert is issued, users encounter an alert overlay instead of the usual dashboard to communicate urgency.

-Push notification (left) and alert overlay (right) in Weather Section
+Push notification (left) and alert overlay (right)

 For pages with an active hazard alert, a banner containing a brief alert description appears at the top of the dashboard.
 Tapping the banner directs users to a separate page with detailed information on the hazard alert.